 - Allocating CLO equity to investment portfolios by investor type, objectives and risk tolerance

-CLO equity has garnered increasing levels of investor interest, primarily due to the potential for high returns driven by a robust yield profile – a relative rarity in today’s low-yield investment landscape.
+CLO equity has garnered increasing levels of investor interest, primarily due to the potential for high returns driven by a robust yield profile.
 Many investors view CLO equity as one of the few remaining pockets of inefficiency in the financial markets, since many otherwise-sophisticated investors shun the asset class due to perceived complexity, opacity, and (erroneous) connections with the toxic CDOs that became synonymous with the 2008 global financial crisis.